 Learn how we are mitigating COVID-19 risk at the lodge

-We sincerely thank everyone for their patience while we plan for our winter operations.
 As the global pandemic continues to evolve and change, so too will our procedures.
 Check back often for more information as we will be updating this page regularly.
-We do look forward to seeing all our friends, guests and staff soon.
-We will be skiing and it will be awesome!

-- If you have travelled outside of Canada within the 14 days prior to arrival, are experiencing ANY symptoms of COVID-19 or have been in close contact with a symptomatic person known or suspected to have COVID-19 within 14 days of your trip, we kindly ask that you contact us right away so we can reschedule your visit.
+- If you have travelled outside of Canada within the 14 days prior to arrival, are experiencing ANY symptoms of COVID-19 or have been in close contact with a symptomatic person known or suspected to have COVID-19 within 14 days of your trip, or have been directed by Public Health to self-isolate, we kindly ask that you contact us right away so we can reschedule your visit.

 - Each guest will receive communication from Island Lake prior to their arrival with information about our check in policies, services and details about the lodge and their stay.